Sarah Kay How many lives can you live?

 Spoken-word poet Sarah Kay was stunned to find she couldn't be a princess, ballerina and astronaut all in one lifetime.
 In this talk, she delivers two powerful poems that show us how we can live other lives.

 How do you stage an international art show with work from 100 different artists?
 If you're Shea Hembrey, you invent all of the artists and artwork yourself — from large-scale outdoor installations to tiny paintings drawn with a single-haired brush.
 Watch this funny, mind-bending talk to see the explosion of creativity and diversity of skills a single artist is capable of.

 Sarah Jones What does the future hold?
 11 characters offer quirky answers

 Sarah Jones changes personas with the simplest of wardrobe swaps.
-In a laugh-out-loud performance, she invites 11 "friends" from the future on stage—from a fast-talking Latina to an outspoken police officer—to ask them the questions all of us want answered.
+In a laugh-out-loud improvisation, she invites 11 "friends" from the future on stage—from a fast-talking Latina to an outspoken police officer—to ask them questions supplied by the TED2014 audience.

 Paul Tasner How I became an entrepreneur at 66

 It's never too late to reinvent yourself.
 Take it from Paul Tasner — after working continuously for other people for 40 years, he founded his own start-up at age 66, pairing his idea for a business with his experience and passion.
 And he's not alone.
 As he shares in this short, funny and inspirational talk, seniors are increasingly indulging their entrepreneurial instincts — and seeing great success.

 Raghava KK My 5 lives as an artist